 The first of these relates to the fact that a number of the earlier studies included in the review had very limited information on patient demographics as well as post-operative care.
 Although they provided the relevant information regarding RRS and RTS, the lack of additional information limited our ability to perform more detailed analyses, assessing for associated predictive factors of sporting outcome.

 Further to this, most of the included studies did not provide detailed information regarding sporting outcomes, often failing to provide information on return to pre-injury level of sport.
-To accommodate for this, the authors designated three main categories for sporting outcome (return to sport, return time to sport, return to pre-injury level of sport), allowing clear definitive outcome data to be extracted from each study, thus facilitating direct comparisons to be made on the effect of different treatments, from the various studies included.
+To accommodate for this, the authors designated three main categories for sporting outcome (return to sport, RTS, return to pre-injury level of sport), allowing clear definitive outcome data to be extracted from each study, thus facilitating direct comparisons to be made on the effect of different treatments from the various studies included.

 A further limitation of the review lies in the inclusion of studies from several years previous, which report on treatment methods that are no longer recommended[21,22,27].
-Three of the earlier studies allowed patients to return to sports immediately, in cast, which positively skewed the return time to sports for the conservative cohort[21,22,27]: such practice is actively discouraged in current practice given the substantial risk of fracture displacement and non-union[3].
+Three of the earlier studies allowed patients to return to sports immediately in cast, which positively skewed the RTS for the conservative cohort[21,22,27]: such practice is actively discouraged in current practice given the substantial risk of fracture displacement and non-union[3].
 However, the results were appropriately divided into sub-cohorts, demonstrating the effects of such practices on the synthesis data.

 The final limitation comprises the variety of fracture locations present within the review.
 While the significant majority of the recorded fractures were within the scaphoid waist region, a number of studies reported on fractures both within the proximal and distal third regions of the scaphoid.
 However, all recorded fracture types were suitable for either conservative or surgical management, and so it was considered appropriate to synthesise these accordingly for outcome analyses.

-Over ninety percent of athletes who sustain a scaphoid fracture can expect to return to sport.
-While conservative management can provide acceptable results regarding RRS and RTS, surgical management can provide athletes with a significantly greater chance of returning to sport, and allow them to return to sport significantly quicker.
+Over 90% of athletes who sustain a scaphoid fracture can expect to return to sport.
+While conservative management can provide acceptable results regarding RRS and RTS, surgical management can provide athletes with a significantly greater chance of returning to sport and allow them to return to sport significantly quicker.
 It can also provide them with a significantly higher rate of fracture union.
-However, given that both treatments remain considerable options, all patients should be comprehensively informed of the benefits and risk of both treatment methods, prior to deciding management.
+However, given that both treatments remain considerable options, all patients should be comprehensively informed of the benefits and risk of both treatment methods prior to deciding management.
 In particular, patients should be made aware of the risk of surgical complications, which include surgical site infection, neurovascular injury, metalwork-related symptoms and wound problems.
 Return to sport during cast immobilisation should be actively discouraged due to the high risk of non-union.
-Further prospective randomised controlled trials should aim to better define the benefit over surgical over conservative management for treatment of these injuries in athletic patients.
+Further prospective randomised controlled trials should aim to define better the benefit over surgical over conservative management for treatment of these injuries in athletic patients.

 Article Highlights